bwbeach/hello-tornado/README.md

 ## To Do

-- package in a container
+- expose the port from the container
 - get a build running of the container
 - have the build add the container to a registry